Countries Which Have Hosted The Most F1 Races

 Donington Park is the only other British circuit to have hosted a Grand Prix.
 The 1993 European Grand Prix was held at the venue.

-No fewer than 11 different venues have hosted Formula 1 races in the United States – and that number will become 12 in 2023 with the addition of the Las Vegas Grand Prix.
+No fewer than 12 different venues have hosted Formula 1 races in the United States – with the addition of the Las Vegas Grand Prix in 2023 extending the number of stateside races on the current calendar to three.

 Watkins Glen has hosted the most races in the country, having hosted the United States Grand Prix on 20 occasions.
 It should be noted that 11 of the 70 rounds of the World Championship held in the United States were Indianapolis 500 races, which counted towards the Drivers’ Championship but were not run to Formula 1 regulations.